Explore potential ways to participate in the Houzz IPO before the stock begins trading. Get access to select pre-IPO companies at Equitybee.

 Prominent venture capital investors include Canvas Venture Fund, Comcast Ventures, DST Global, GGV Capital, Great Oaks Ventures, Iconiq Capital, Kleiner Perkins Caufield & Byers, New Enterprise Associates, Sequoia Capital, T. Rowe Price, and Zeev Ventures.

-The June 2017 Series E funding round confirms the Houzz valuation to be about $4 billion.
+The June 2017 Series E funding round confirmed the Houzz valuation to be about $4 billion.

-However, the company hasn’t raised money in more than five years, rendering that valuation outdated and likely inaccurate.
+However, the company hasn’t raised money in more than seven years, rendering that valuation outdated and inaccurate.
+Pre-IPO marketplace data from Hiive and Caplight suggest the current valuation is below $1 billion

 Since the last valuation, the company has created its Houzz Pro software subscription product, making it a SaaS company.
 Companies with a SaaS offering typically receive a valuation boost because of the more predictable revenue stream.

-The lull in fundraising suggests that Houzz is profitable, which would further increase its valuation.
+The lull in fundraising suggests that Houzz is profitable, which would increase its valuation in a public offering.
+An IPO may be the best way for the company to return value to private shareholders.

 The Houzz IPO date is currently unknown.

-Having missed the opportunity to IPO during the last window, the author sees Houzz as a potential IPO candidate in 2023.
+Having missed the opportunity to IPO during the last window, the author sees Houzz as a potential IPO candidate in the coming years, but it may wait until overall IPO volume increases and interest rates fall.

-Private investors and early employees may look for liquidity next year, which could lead to an IPO or funding round in the coming months.
+Private investors and early employees may look for liquidity soon, which could lead to an IPO or funding round within 12 months.

 Watch for a confidential Houzz IPO filing to kick off the IPO process in the coming year.